On February 2, 2010, World Wrestling Entertainment (WWE) Chairman and CEO Vince McMahon did something he should have done back in 2001.

 From our original Cageside Seats report:

 Very few, if any, pro wrestling fans considered the ECW from the 90's to be one and the same with the one the WWE had rebranded for the new millennium.
-It was dead for years and in the video clip, it finally gets a proper burial.
+It was dead for years and after the jump, it finally gets a proper burial.

-We're going on three years now Cagesiders, how's this decision looking in retrospect?
+We're going on two years now Cagesiders, how's this decision looking in retrospect?